trquinn76/classification/classification-uk/README.md

 Countries (or Organisations) should be in all caps.
 This is not enforced.

 Currently this library requires that either `UK` or `FIVE` appears in the list of National Caveats, if they are present.

+This library allows the order of the National Caveats to be changed by configuration to `UK` first.

 ### Additional Instructions